St Patrick's Pontifical University, Maynooth: 16th century foundation

-1795 Re-establishment
+1795 re-establishment

 The present college was created in the 1790s against the background of the upheaval during the French Revolution and the gradual removal of the penal laws.
 The college was particularly intended to provide for the education of Catholic priests in Ireland, who until this Act had to go to continental Europe for their formation and theological education.
 Many were educated in France, and the church and government were concerned at the Dechristianization of France during the French Revolution, and at the same time at the risk of revolutionary thinking arising from training in revolutionary France (with whom Britain was at war).
-A number of the early lecturers in Maynooth, were exiles from France (such as sometimes called the french founding fathers, Professors Francois Anglade, André Darré, Louis-Gilles Delahogue, and Pierre-Justin Delort), also among the first professors was a layman James Bernard Clinch recommended by Edmund Burke.
+A number of the early lecturers in Maynooth, were exiles from France (such as sometimes called the French founding fathers, Professors Francois Anglade, André Darré, Louis-Gilles Delahogue, and Pierre-Justin Delort), also among the first professors was a layman James Bernard Clinch recommended by Edmund Burke.
 Also relevant was the enactment of the Roman Catholic Relief Act 1793.

-The college was legally established on 5 June 1795 (35 Geo III, cap.
-21) as The Royal College of St Patrick, by act of the Parliament of Ireland, to provide "for the better education of persons professing the popish or Roman Catholic religion".
+The college was legally established on 5 June 1795 by the Maynooth College Act 1795 as The Royal College of St Patrick, by act of the Parliament of Ireland, to provide "for the better education of persons professing the popish or Roman Catholic religion".
 The college was originally established to provide a university education for Catholic lay and ecclesiastical students, the lay college was based in Riverstown House on the south campus from 1802.
 With the opening of Clongowes Wood in 1814, the lay college (which had lay trustees) was closed and the college functioned solely as a Catholic seminary for almost 150 years.

 In 1800, John Butler, 12th Baron Dunboyne, died and left a substantial fortune to the college.
 Butler had been a Roman Catholic, and Bishop of Cork, who had embraced Protestantism in order to marry and guarantee the succession to his hereditary title.
 However, there were no children to his marriage and it was alleged that he had been reconciled to the Catholic Church at his death.
 Were this the case, a Penal Law demanded that the will was invalid and his wealth would pass to his family.
 Much litigation followed before a negotiated settlement in 1808 that led to the establishment of a Dunboyne scholarship fund.